MahanVeisi8/Diff-MOBO/src/Running_project.md

 The Link of the models and .pt and .npy file is in [Here](https://drive.google.com/drive/folders/1YMBxlG-IxpO_EQ71j8eP2Pcd2PpGexzR?dmr=1&ec=wgc-drive-globalnav-goto).
 Also before running make sure that the OpenFOAM changes on the `ShapeToPerformance.py` file in the `Airfoil_simulation_1` has not been set for the MPI clusters, please make sure that this file is the same as your edit.
+For this branch, evverything is compelete and we don't need last phases codes.(I have already set then for this branch)
+## Stage0: Copy and  paste openFOAM_i
+For this stage, we hae to go to the `src/OpenFoam/Airfoil_simulation_1` and copy and paste `src/OpenFoam/Airfoil_simulation_1/OpenFOAM_i` directory for each number of CPU cores in the system.
 ## Stage1: Getting sudo access for running bash files

 ```sh